nathaneltitane/dextop/README.md

 ---

+### [ NOTICE // 07-03-2023 ]

+- **Added 'dextop-additions' utility as a single, monolithic replacement to the separate activity manager instance scripts that handle Android activities through the Dextop container!**

 ### [ NOTICE // 07-01-2023 ]

 - **Termux:X11 display support now fully integrated and registered as the default displaymethod.**